 She is my angel hero.

-PS–Cleaning out your closet may cause grief.
+PS–In conclusion, cleaning out your closet may cause closet grief.